-- 1. That grant funding received from the Indigenous Affairs Group within the Agency is a small portion of its total revenue, and as such changing incorporation status may unfairly impose additional requirements on its operations and business model. - 2.
+- 1. That grant funding received from the Agency is a small portion of its total revenue, and as such changing incorporation status may unfairly impose additional requirements on its operations and business model. - 2.
 It is required to incorporate under specific non-Commonwealth legislation as part of its licensing arrangements or funding received through other sources.